 Take note that Kristine Snodgrass is hardly the first to use glitches in asemics and vispo.
 What is special about American Apparell is that she is so successful in her application, whereas glitched asemics by others have proven to be mostly tepid and uninspiring.
 For instance, GLITCHASEMICS by Marco Giovenale (Post-Asemic Press 2020), despite glowing glitterati endorsements, is a disappointment.

-Snodgrass includes an owner’s manual of sorts in American Apparell via brief message at the beginning of the collection in which she writes, “Down with the patriarchy!
+Snodgrass includes an owner’s manual of sorts in American Apparell via a brief message at the beginning of the collection in which she writes, “Down with the patriarchy!
 Femmeglitch aims to cut out the destructive and false notions of femmes, fashionistas, brilliant girls, and fast women by glitching ads […] featuring women wearing T-shirts with glib […] statements and quick phrases of feminism.”

 She recognizes that the random and recombinant forms generated by glitches provide a nearly inexhaustible supply of classic postavant tropes that can be used in new and fascinating ways.
 One need only have the eyes and heart of an artist-poet to unlock the glitch potential, and Snodgrass makes extraordinary use of the medium.